ansh189/W3Villa_ToDo_List/README.md

 I focused to maintain code quality and handling each anf every error along with informing the user using react-hot-toast react library.

-Vercel platform is used for frontend deployment and Reder is used for server deployment.
+VERCEL platform is used for frontend deployment and RENDER is used for server deployment.

 Check it out Live link